MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-enter-data.md

 ---
-title: "Enter data directly in a paginated report in Power BI Report Server | Microsoft Docs"
+title: "Enter data directly in a paginated report in Report Builder"
 description: In this article, you see how you can enter data directly into a paginated report in Report Builder.
 author: maggiesMSFT
 manager: kfile